sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 We want to combine data from two different messages into one, more specifically, we want to combine each user with his address and each user can have multiple addresses.

+### BizTalk Mapper Patterns: Grouping Pattern - How to implement multi-level Muenchian grouping in BizTalk Maps
+The Muenchian Method is a method developed by Steve Muench for performing grouping and sorting functionalities in a more efficient way using keys.
+Keys work by assigning a key value to a node and giving you easy access to that node through the key value.
+If there are lots of nodes that have the same key value, then all those nodes are retrieved when you use that key value.
+Effectively this means that if you want to group a set of nodes according to a particular property of the node, then you can use keys to group them together.

+How can we can we performe multi-level Muenchian grouping in BizTalk Maps and perform mathematical operations on this group?

 ## Working with Functoids